SimiaCryptus/qqn-optimizer/paper/combined.md

 ## Two-Phase Evaluation System

 Traditional optimization benchmarks often suffer from selection bias, where specific hyperparameter choices favor certain methods.
-Our two-phase evaluation system provides comprehensive comparison:
+Our evaluation system provides comprehensive comparison:

 **Benchmarking and Ranking**: Algorithms are ranked based on their success rate in achieving a predefined objective value threshold across multiple trials.

 * Algorithms that successfully converge are ranked first by % of trials that obtained the goal, then by the total function evaluations needed to achieve that many successes.
-* The threshold is chosen to be roughly the median of the best results in a calibration run over of all optimizers for the problem.
+* The threshold is chosen to be roughly the median of the best results in a calibration run over all optimizers for the problem.
 * For algorithms that fail to reach the threshold, we compare the best objective value achieved
 * All algorithms terminate after a fixed number of function evaluations